-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of- Network Covered services include (see the "Optional Preventive Dental and Optional Comprehensive Dental Limitations and Exclusions" section below for details about limitations and exclusions): Services are 100% covered up to the maximum allowable charge.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of- Network Prior authorization is not required.
+The amounts you pay for these services do not apply to your yearly maximum out-of- pocket amount.
+You may get the following comprehensive dental services from any licensed dental provider in the United States.
+Covered services include (see the "Optional Preventive Dental and Optional Comprehensive Dental Limitations and Exclusions" section below for details about limitations and exclusions): Services are 100% covered up to the maximum allowable charge.
 This is the maximum dollar amount covered by the plan for a covered dental service.
 You are responsible for paying the difference between the billed charges and the maximum allowable.
-Deductible None Annual benefit maximum \$1,000 Applies to Class I, II, and III Diagnostic Services (Preventive Class I) Covered services include: • Routine exams \$0 copov \$0 capay up to the Limited to two exams per calendar year \$0 copay \$0 copay up to the maximum allowable charge Problem-focused exams \$0 copay \$0 copay up to the Limited to two exams per calendar year maximum allowable charge Prophylaxis or periodontal cleanings \$0 copay \$0 copay up to the maximum allowable Limited to two cleanings per calendar year charge Bitewing x-rays \$0 copay \$0 copay up to the Limited to two per calendar year maximum allowable charge Full mouth x-rays, Conebeam and/or Panorex Limited to one complete mouth \$0 copay \$0 copay up to the maximum allowable charge Limited to one complete mouth series every five years
+Deductible No ne Annual benefit maximum \$1,0 000 Applies to Class I, II, and III Diagnostic Services (Preventive Class I) Covered services include: Routine exams Limited to two exams per calendar year \$0 copay \$0 copay up to the maximum allowable charge Problem-focused exams \$0 copay \$0 copay up to the Limited to two exams per calendar year maximum allowable charge Prophylaxis or periodontal cleanings Limited to two cleanings per calendar year \$0 copay \$0 copay up to the maximum allowable charge